exbuilder/containers/README.md

 ## exbuilder/rstudio

 exbuilder's RStudio image is an expansion of the [rocker/verse](https://hub.docker.com/r/rocker/verse) container.
-It adds a library for working with exbuilder's postgres database and the following packages:  infotheo, lme4, RpostgreSQL, getPass, gridExtra.
+It adds a library for working with exbuilder's postgres database and the following r packages:  infotheo, lme4, RpostgreSQL, getPass, gridExtra.

-## exbuilder/jupyterlab
+## exbuilder/jupyter

-exbuilder's Jupyter Lab image is an expansion of the [jupyter/datascience-notebook](https://hub.docker.com/r/jupyter/datascience-notebook) container.
-It adds a library for working with exbuilder's postgres database and the following packages: infotheo, lme4, RpostgreSQL, getPass, gridExtra, stringdist
+exbuilder's jupyter image is an expansion of the [jupyter/datascience-notebook](https://hub.docker.com/r/jupyter/datascience-notebook) container.
+It adds a library for working with exbuilder's postgres database and the following r packages: infotheo, lme4, RpostgreSQL, getPass, gridExtra, stringdist

 ### cite